|

 Hardres church have some

-Century stained glass in Kent.
+of the finest medieval stained glass in Kent.

 Both windows, originally